NicodemusN/haegrilon-resourcepack/Haegrilon Ultimate/README.txt

 Any of the above conditions can be waived if you get permission from Maffhew https://www.planetminecraft.com/member/maffhew/

-Nicodemus__ has personally received a permission to alter this resourcepack for private and noncommercial purposes.
+Nicodemus has personally received a permission to alter this resourcepack for noncommercial purposes.
 Any further altering of this working needs a permission from Nicodemus and Maffhew.

 CREDITS